 inter-radio-balance num-balance same-band enable-load en-num threshold thrs-num no inter-radio-balance num-balance same-band and lowest load radio.
-The range is from 10 to 100. and lowest load radio.
-The range is from To to Too.
+The range is from 10 to 100.

-Parameter Description en-num The enabling threshold value.
-Load balancing is enabled only when the number of STAs associated with the radio exceeds the threshold.
-The range is from 1 to 100. thrs-num The balancing threshold value.
-The STA will be disassociated with the radio when the STA number difference between the associated radio
+Parameter Description The enabling threshold value.
+Load balancing is enabled only when en-num the number of STAs associated with the radio exceeds the threshold.
+The range is from 1 to 100. thro num The balancing threshold value.
+The STA will be disassociated with the thrs-num radio when the STA number difference between the associated radio